 No alternative for struggle:

 “Organise if you want real living wages, organise if you want to have your working hours reduced, organise if you desire better treatment from your superior officers, organise if you want that the authorities should consult and consider your opinion on all administrative measures affecting you.
-Petitions, memorandums and supplications will count for nothing, so long as you do not organise yourselves in a manner to convice the Government that you will no longer stand nonsense.”
+Petition, memorandum and supplications will count for nothing, so long as you do not organise ourselves in a manner to convince the Government that you will no longer stand nonsense.”

 Let us march forward with full commitment and determination.